The Escapists 2: Development

 Mouldy Toof Studios created The Escapists 2 in conjunction with Team17.
 The team listened to feedback from players who have played the first game and identified multiplayer as the most requested feature.
 Since the first game's code would have needed to be substantially rewritten to incorporate such features, the team decided to create a new game instead.
 The team wanted to introduce something new to players.
 Therefore, many systems were expanded to become more complex, and the prisons featured in the game are multi-storied.

 Team17 announced the game on October 3, 2016.
 It was released for Microsoft Windows, PlayStation 4 and Xbox One on August 22, 2017.
 Team17 then released the game on Nintendo Switch on January 16, 2018.
 The game was released for iOS and Android on January 31, 2019 as The Escapists 2: Pocket Breakout.
 Several downloadable content packs were released for the game.
 These include "Big Top Breakout", "Dungeons and Duct Tape" and "Wicked Ward", all of which introduce a new prison map.
 Sold Out served as the game's distributor for the retail version of the game for PC, PS4 and Xbox One.

 Reception

-The game received generally positive reviews from critics according to review aggregator Metacritic.
+The game received generally positive reviews from critics according to review aggregator website Metacritic.
 The Russian magazine Igromania praised the game's humor, characters, variety of maps, and the option to play multiplayer, while somewhat criticizing the interface, specifically the dialog boxes.